Welcome to Auburn School District!

 1% Native American

-Approximately 18% of our students are English Language Learners, 12% receive special education support and 52% of our students qualify for free or reduced lunch.
+Approximately 25% of our students are English Learners, 12% receive special education support and 63% of our students qualify for free or reduced lunch.

-Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 15 elementary schools (grades K-5).
-We house early learning programs at several elementary schools and offer life skills for students ages 18-21 in a Transition Assistance Program.
-We are opening a fully online school, Auburn Online, for grades 1-12 in the fall of 2021.
+Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 16 elementary schools (grades K-5).
+We house early learning programs at our elementary schools and offer life skills for students ages 18-21 in a Transition Assistance Program.